stian-overasen/connectmap/README.md

 ## Features

-- **Full GPS Track Visualization**: Displays complete activity routes on the map
+- **Full GPS Track Visualization**: Displays complete activity routes on the map with Canvas rendering for optimal performance
-- **2025 Activity Data**: Shows all activities from January 1 - December 31, 2025
+- **Multi-Year Activity Data**: Shows all activities from the last 10 years with year-based filtering
 - **Smart Categorization**:
   - Cross-country skiing (classic, skating, double poling)
   - Roller skiing (classic, skating, double poling)
   - Running (including trail and track running)
-  - Automatic detection based on activity names
+  - Automatic detection based on activity types and names
+- **Race Detection**: Activities marked as races in Garmin Connect display trophy icons 🏆
 - **Color-Coded Display**:
-  - Running: Red
+  - Running: Red variants (#FF4136 for running, #DC143C for trail, #FF6B6B for track)
-  - Winter cross-country skiing: Blue
+  - Winter cross-country skiing: Blue (#0074D9)
-  - Roller skiing: Green
+  - Roller skiing: Green (#2ECC40)
-  - Other activities: Reduced opacity for focus
+  - Other activities: Grey gradients with reduced opacity
 - **Category Statistics**: Grouped distance totals with subcategory breakdowns
+- **Two-Tier Caching**:
+  - Raw API data cached separately for faster reprocessing
-- **Local Caching**: Activities cached for 6 hours to reduce API calls
+  - Processed activities cached for 6 hours to reduce API calls
+- **Year Filtering**: Toggle visibility of activities by year (all 10 years shown by default)
 - **Black & White Map**: Clean CartoDB Positron basemap for better activity visibility

+## Activity Categorization Logic

+The application automatically categorizes activities based on Garmin activity types and naming
+conventions:

+### Cross-Country Skiing Categories

+Activities are classified as cross-country skiing if the activity type includes:

+- "cross_country_skiing"
+- "cross" or "skiing"
+- "multi_sport"

+**Technique Detection** (applied to both winter and roller skiing):

+1. **Double Poling**: Activity name contains "dp" or "stak"
+2. **Skating**: Activity name or type contains "skat"
+3. **Classic**: Activity name or type contains "classic", or used as default if no other technique detected

+**Winter vs Roller Skiing**:

+- **Roller Skiing**: Activity name contains "roller" → categorized as `roller_[technique]`
+- **Winter XC Skiing**: All other XC activities → categorized as `xc_[technique]`

+### Running Categories

+- **Track Running**: Activity type is "track_running"
+- **Trail Running**: Activity type is "trail_running"
+- **Running**: All other running activity types

+### Race Detection

+Activities are marked as races (🏆) when `eventType.typeKey == "race"` in the Garmin API response.

+### Other Activities

+All other activity types (cycling, walking, etc.) are displayed with grey gradients and reduced opacity.

 ## Prerequisites